jbird186/Cchess/README.md

 * `auto`: Sets the current player (white at start) to be controlled by the engine.
 * `lock`: Locks the board orientation to the perspective of the current player (now black).

-Commands are executed in order, allowing you to start the engine with predefined behavior without interactive input.

 ## Config